Skip Navigation

 Drying

-Once your hops are picked it is important to dry them to prevent mold or mildew from spoiling them.
+Once your hops are picked, it is important to dry them to prevent mold or mildew from spoiling them.
 If you choose, dry your hops with a food dehydrator or oven.
 If you choose to use heat for drying your hops do not let the temperature exceed 140 degrees F. Another method of drying is to let them air dry.
 Spreading them evenly across a window screen can easily do this.
-The window screen should be placed off the ground in an area free from wind, bugs and bright light.
+The window screen should be placed off the ground in an area free from wind, bugs, and bright light.
 The cones should be turned once a day.
-Using this method the hop cones should be dry in a few days.
+Using this method, the hop cones should dry in a few days.
 How will you know when your hop cones are ready for storage?
-The cones will be springy when touched and the yellow lupulin will easily fall from the cones.
+The cones will be springy when touched, and the yellow lupulin will easily fall from the cones.
 Also, the hop cone's inner stem will be brittle and snap when the cone is dry.

 Storage